aiko-DBCLS/PanZoora/README.md

 ## Histories_of_PanZoora_4
 All tables were transferred from TogoDB to GitHub and just [panzoora_view](http://togodb.org/db/panzoora_view) (old name was panzoora_view_relate_data) remains in TogoDB.

+## Histories_of_PanZoora_5
+All tables were copied from GitHub to TogoDB.
+Now same PanZoora exist in both.

 ## Afterwords_1
 I hope PanZoora is something for all of you.